 Mame-Diarra Niang was born in 1982, in Lyon, France, and lives in Paris.
 She was raised between Ivory Coast, Senegal and France and is a self-taught artist and photographer.

-In her creations, she chooses to explore the thematic of the ‘plasticity of territory’.
+In her creations, she explores her concept of the ‘plasticity of territory’.
 Niang’s first solo show, Sahel Gris, took place at the Institut Français of Dakar in 2013.
 Her first solo show in South Africa, At the Wall, took place at Stevenson in Johannesburg in 2014.

-Niang recently conducted a residency titled Black Hole at the fifth-floor space of Stevenson Johannesburg.
+In 2017 Niang conducted a residency titled Black Hole at the fifth-floor space of Stevenson Johannesburg.
 The residency took the form of a laboratory in which she explored this term using video as a medium and as a research tool.